btrettel/plint/README.md

 The optional `-o` or `--outfile` flag will write the warnings and DAV claims viewer search string to `{file}.out`, where `file` is the input file.
 For example, the following will write to `claims.txt.out`:

     plint.py claims.txt --outfile

+## Other features of plint

+### Endings mode

+The `-e` or `--endings` flag will enable some checks based on word endings:

+- Checks for adverbs by identifying words that end in -ly.
+These are frequently ambiguous.
+- Checks for present participle words by identifying words that end in -ing.
+These often are functional terms that need to be checked for indefiniteness.

+These checks are disabled by default as they return a large number of false positives.

+### USPTO examiner mode

+Some messages which are only relevant to USPTO patent examiners are displayed if the `-u` or `--uspto` flags.

+### Nitpick mode

+For my own convenience, `-n` or `--nitpick` is equivalent to `--ant-basis --endings --restriction --uspto`.

+### Verbose and debug modes

+A verbose mode which prints additional information can be enabled with `-V` or `--verbose`.
+At the moment, this will only display how plint is interpreting the claim when doing the antecedent basis analysis.
+A debug mode which will print even more information can be enabled with `-d` or `--debug`.

 ## Exit statuses